25 Years of Amazement Square

 2001

-On March 24, Amazement Square opened its doors to the public
+Amazement Square opens its doors to the public in Downtown Lynchburg.

 2002